Frequently Asked Questions

 What about practice?

 Practice is available for NIRA members at the Tarleton practice facilities.
-Practice is 3-4 times per week for calf roping and breakaway roping, and 2-3 times for team roping, steer wrestling.
-Goat tying is usually held daily.
-Bulls, bares, and bronc practiced Wednesday afternoon.
-The arena is open for riding and barrels at various times.
+Practice is 4 times per week with the exception of roughstock and barrels that are on Wednesdays.
 There are 3 arenas so many events are worked at one time.

 There is a set time to practice each event and will be followed.